-Consideration Stage Video Content
+Consideration Stage Types of Video Marketing Content

 The consideration stage is found in the middle of the funnel, and this is where you are going to make extra efforts to nurture your leads.
 These leads will have stemmed from the top of the funnel.
 You’ll also want to pay close attention to the existing relationships that you have with customers.
 After all, you already have their attention, so why not use video content to get them to consider to make another purchase?